material-motion/material-motion/GLOSSARY.md

 ## target

-A target is the entity to which a Plan is meant to be applied, such as an element or a Timeline.
+A target is the entity to which a plan is meant to be applied such as an element or a Timeline.

 ## transaction